Posted on November 4, 2018

 When you’re paddling the shoreline of a lake or walking in the woods on a trail that for a time may follow a quiet a stream, there’s always the possibility that you’ll see something totally unexpected and more beautiful than you could ever imagine.

-Category: autumn color, Battelle Darby Creek Metro Park, Big Darby River, birding in central ohio, butterflies, canoeing in central ohio, Central Ohio Nature, Central Ohio Parks, Columbus, fungus, Griggs Park, Griggs Reservoir, hiking in central ohio, Ohio Nature, photography, Prairie Oaks Metro Park, waterfowl, Wild flowers Tagged: American Toad, Blue Bird, Chipping Sparrow, Coopers Hawk, Dryad's Saddle, Eastern Wahoo, Great Blue Heron, Least Flycatcher, Magnolia Warbler, Northern Rough-winged Swallow, Painted Lady, Painted Turtle
+Category: Battelle Darby Creek Metro Park, Big Darby River, Birding in Ohio, butterflies, canoeing in central ohio, Central Ohio Nature, Central Ohio Parks, Columbus, Griggs Reservoir, Hiking in Ohio, Ohio Nature, photography, Prairie Oaks Metro Park, waterfowl, Wild flowers Tagged: American Toad, Blue Bird, Chipping Sparrow, Coopers Hawk, Dryad's Saddle, Eastern Wahoo, Great Blue Heron, Least Flycatcher, Magnolia Warbler, Northern Rough-winged Swallow, Painted Lady, Painted Turtle

 The life of an elderly Londoner and her travels.

 A look at life in the borders

 Insight, information, and inspiration for the inquisitive nature photographer